Stone Dominoes F.C.

 Stone Dominoes Football Club is a football club based in Stone, Staffordshire.
-They play at Wellbeing Park.
+They played at Wellbeing Park.

 History

 The club was established in 1987 and joined the Midland League Division Two in 1995.
 They reached the 5th round of the FA Vase in 2003–04 season.
 They joined the North West Counties League in 2000, but resigned at the end of the 2012–13 season.
-Their home ground is Wellbeing Park (Formerly Springbank Stadium).
+Their home ground was Wellbeing Park (Formerly Springbank Stadium).

 In 2008 they signed comedy actor Ralf Little as one of their players.

-The club has 22 teams with players (boys and girls) from age 4 to adult representing the club.
+The club had 22 teams with players (boys and girls) from age 4 to adult representing the club.

-The men's senior team returned to competition in 2015, competing in the Staffordshire County Senior League, First Division, 2015-16 season.
+The men's senior team returned to competition in 2015, competing in the Staffordshire County Senior League, First Division, 2015–16 season.

-Stone Dominoes Ladies won the Staffordshire County Women's League in 2014-15 season and now play in the West Midland Regional Division One North.
+Stone Dominoes Ladies won the Staffordshire County Women's League in 2014–15 season and now play in the West Midland Regional Division One North.